 The Commonwealth, as the House is aware, is a multi-racial and multicontinental community of nations representing one quarter of mankind, some rich and strong, others small and weak.
 But all recognise the logic of inter-dependence and commonality of interests.
-In population, India represents more than half of its total number of inhabitants.
-Un ike the United Nations, the Commonwealth is not structured or governed by elaborate procedures.
+In population, India presents more than half of its total number of inhabitants.
+Un ike United Nations, the Commonwealth is not structured or governed by elaborate procedures.
 It mirrors the diversity of the entire community of nations, but has a Character of informality and tradition of cooperation which is perhaps unique.
-The Commonwealth as it is now constituted, thus provides the kind of balance which we want to see in the world and is an institution which can jn course of time set the pattern for a Commonwealth of the whole world.
+The Commonwealth as it is now constituted, thus provides the kind of balance which we want to see in the world and is an institution which can course of time set the pattern for a Commonwealth of the whole world.

-The Conference met under the Chairmanship of my old friend and Prime Minister of U.K. Mr. James Callaghan.
-He proved an admirable Chairman whose bonhomie, cheerful dispos[:]tion, balance approach to the came up issues that various contributory to the Were evolution of a common outlook and approach that underlie the decisions that were reached.
+The Conference met under Chairmanship of my old friend and Prime Minister of U.K. Mr. James Callaghan.
+He proved an admirable Chairman whose bonhomie, cheerfu' disposition, balance approach to came up that issues various the contributory evolution of a common outlook and approach that underlie the decisions that were reached.
 I found in him and all the other Heads of Government or leaders of the various countries a keen desire to take a constructive attitude and come together, rather than drift apart.
-The problems discussed were such sensitive subjects as those of Human Rights, Southern Ocean, North-South Africa.
-Indian economic relationship, the problems of developing countries in all of which there could have been valid reasons for differences of opinion.
-But as the result of the deliberations en٠ bodied in the communique which was issued at the end would show, all of us showed willingness to reach a consensue without sacrifice of the national viewpoints.
+The problems discussed were such sensitive subjects as those of Human Rights, Southern Ocean, North-South Africa, Indian economic relationship, the problems of developing countries in all which there could have been valid reasons for differences of opinion.
+But as the result of the deliberations enbodied in the communique which was issued at the end would show, all of us showed willingness to reach a consensur, without sacrifice of the national viewpoints.